meguna/mff/README.md

 * change document titles according to page
 * change error message for "load more" to "no more to load" when there is no more to load
-* add maximum number of ingredients & ingredient groups (just in case)
+* add maximum number of ingredients & ingredient groups in form (just in case)

 ## Tasks to consider